JDB03/TechWriting-Readme/README.md

    - `ros2 launch <packate_name> <launch_file_name>`
    - `ros2 launch launches/<launch_file_name>`
    If you run into errors or crashes, See [Troubleshooting](#Troubleshooting).

+6. When you are finished running your script, you can keyboard interrupt to stop it using `ctrl` + `c`

 # Troubleshooting